Vyral/base-template/_posts/2019-03-05-how-to-buy-property-through-a-partnership.md

 **If you’d like to buy real estate but are unable to on your own, and you have a friend or family member who’s in the same boat, consider a partnership.** Whether you want to have a home to live in or a property to invest in, you can compound your purchasing power together.

-Keep in mind that when you’re purchasing as a partnership, they’ll use both credit scores.
+Keep in mind that when you’re purchasing as a partnership, both credit scores will be used.
 The lowest score will determine the financing ability and interest rate.

 If you have any topics you’d like us to cover in the future, have any questions, or need further information, feel free to reach out to us.
 We look forward to hearing from you soon.